Gattaca (1997)

 written and directly adapted for TV three times (1980, 1998, 2009).
 The 1998

-Futuristic-looking props, just embracing rich Production Values and the
+or Futuristic-looking props, just embracing rich Production Values and the

 ultra-Modern furnishings we already have around us.
 It gave us the impression